 Toddler groups and nurseries should make sure that your toddler is playing in a clean environment, but there are some things you can do to limit their exposure to germs both in the home and when you’re out and about.

 Your toddler’s diet can also play a part in supporting their immune system.
 A balanced diet that contains a variety of nutrients such as iron and vitamins, as well as prebiotics, will give their immune system what it needs to help keep bugs at bay.
-Why not read more about feeding your toddler to support their immune system in our article?
+Why not read more about food to boost immune system in kids in our article?